OpenEvalProject/evals/manuscripts/elife-06003/v2/manuscript.md

 ## Results and discussion

 We carefully dissected nuclei from individual human lenses of 23 donors of known birth dates.
-The average human lens nucleus is approximately 6–7 mm in diameter (
+The average human lens nucleus is approximately 6–7 mm in diameter (Hermans et al., 2007).
+Therefore, to avoid contamination of fiber cells laid down postnatally, we cut a cylinder of 4.5 mm in diameter in the axial plane using a trephine, then removed 1 mm from either end as previously described (Friedrich and Truscott, 2009).
+Total lipids present in each lens nucleus were obtained using a well-established method that reports high yield of lipids and minimal protein contamination (Folch et al., 1957).
+Since protein is the major component of lenses by mass and lens proteins are known to be present since birth (Stewart et al., 2013), the residual protein content of lipid extracts was determined using a standard BCA assay (Smith et al., 1985).
+Residual protein was found to represent less than 0.5% of the total weight of carbon in the extract, and therefore a negligible contribution to the 14C measurement.
+Radiocarbon content in lens lipids was determined by AMS and was found to closely match the atmospheric levels of the date of birth (Figure 1A).

 ![Figure 1.](https://cdn.elifesciences.org/articles/06003/elife-06003-fig1-v2.jpg)

-**Figure 1.:** 14C content demonstrates a lack of molecular turnover.(A) The fraction of modern 14C present in the membrane lipids of human lens nuclear regions.
+**Figure 1.:** (A) The fraction of modern 14C present in the membrane lipids of human lens nuclear regions.
 The lipid samples (•) are superimposed over the levels of artificial 14CO2 present in the atmosphere in the northern hemisphere (light gray) and the southern hemisphere (dark gray) from 1950 until 1990 (Hua et al., 2013).
 (B) The correlation between the predicted year of birth as calculated from the measured fraction of modern 14C present in lens membrane lipids and the actual year of birth of each individual.
 The slope was approximately one (0.98 ± 0.04) and the y-intercept was indistinguishable from zero within the measured error (39 ± 75).
 Vertical error bars: ± sigma.
-Horizontal error bars: year of birth ± six months.DOI: http://dx.doi.org/10.7554/eLife.06003.003
+Horizontal error bars: year of birth ± six months.

 As shown in Figure 1B, the fraction of 14C (f14C) present in the lipid extract from a human lens nucleus was found to be a highly accurate predictor of the year of birth (R2 = 0.9683), indicating negligible lipid turnover during the human lifespan.
 The values obtained for f14C for human lens nuclear lipids (and thus a predictor of the year of birth) obtained in the present study are consistent with previous reports on the f14C for insoluble protein fraction (Stewart et al., 2013) and total protein (Lynnerup et al., 2008) of the human lens nucleus.